Managerial accounting vs. financial accounting: What works?

 Ultimately, financial accounting demonstrates a business's profitability.
 When comparing expenses to income, investors can quickly identify if the company is making more money than it is spending.
 Analyzing how efficiently your business is running helps potential investors gauge its potential for success.

 Consistent financial record management is critical for startups.
-Financial accounting can help ensure that all data entered into the system is accurate and up to date by allowing for easy comparison of current and historical financial data.
+Financial accounting can help ensure that all financial transactions entered into the system are accurate by allowing for easy comparison of current and historical financial data.

 If you use automated accounting software, you may be able to pull the data for a side-by-side comparison directly.
 Frequent supervision helps to minimize errors and oversights that could harm the company's financials.